jahnavi-naik/recipe-analysis/README.md

 ## Framing a Prediction Problem

 The prediction problem I will focus on is predicting the rating of a recipe, and it is a multiclass classification, as the rating is on a 1-5 scale, where the rating can be treated as a ordinal categorical variable.
-I chose the response variable to be the average rating of the recipe, as I think it would be interesting to see how the different variable can play a part in the decision of rating a recipe.
+I use a Random Forest Classifier and I chose the response variable to be the average rating of the recipe, as I think it would be interesting to see how the different variables can play a part in the decision of rating a recipe.
 It could also help to understand the thought process that goes into rating a recipe.
-The metric I am using to evaluate the model is the F-1 score, I this metric takes into account the imbalances of the dataset, which will a allow for a more balanced evaluation of the model that other metrics dont have.
+The metric I am using to evaluate the model is the F-1 score, as this metric takes into account the imbalances of the dataset, which will a allow for a more balanced evaluation of the model that other metrics don't have.
 The things we would know at the time of the prediction are the variables we obtain from the recipes from the wensite, including things like the ingredients, the steps, how many minutes it will take, etc.

 ## Baseline Model